FrankLef/cookiecutter-pkg/README.md

 software.
 This is very useful to make the code available as soon as it is modified when it is imported again.

-You must be in the the package 'todopkg' located in 'C:/Users/Public/MyPy/Packages/todopkg'
+You must be in the the package 'pkTodo' located in 'C:/Users/Public/MyPy/Packages/pkTodo'

 ```console
 poetry install